mosaic-design-system/docs/src/components/card.md

       ## Using a Card

       **Cards** are used to display all content with the application.
-On a page you could have just one card, or hundreds of cards, depending on what you are needing to do.
-Cards can be laid out in grids, but the grids should be responsive so that cards tend to stay a similar size and more vertical space is used on smaller screens by decreasing the number of columns.
+On a page you could have just one **Card**, or hundreds of **Cards**, depending on what you are needing to do.  **Cards** can be laid out in grids, but the grids should be responsive so that **Cards** tend to stay a similar size and more vertical space is used on smaller screens by decreasing the number of columns.

-      ### Nested cards
+      ### Nested Cards

-      Cards can be nested within another Card to aid the users understanding of what is grouped together.
-As with any card these can be organised in columns an rows to best suit the data being displayed, however in forms they should always be in only a single column.
-Nested cards are when you might want to use the Grouping type to help separate it from the parent card.
+      **Cards** can be nested within another **Card** to aid the users understanding of what is grouped together.
+As with any **Card** these can be organised in columns an rows to best suit the data being displayed, however in forms they should always be in only a single column.
+Nested **Cards** are when you might want to use the Grouping type to help separate it from the parent **Card**.

       ### Headers

-      A Card may have a header section which could contain a title, subtitle and other inputs (eg Buttons or Selects) for additional actions related to the card.
-The header section should always be used for items that relate to the whole card
+      A **Card** may have a header section which could contain a title, subtitle and other inputs (eg Buttons or Selects) for additional actions related to the **Card**.
+The header section should always be used for items that relate to the whole **Card.**

       ### Footers

-      The footer section of a Card is there for actions on the card in the form of buttons.
-This is where the call to action button would live for example.
+      The footer section of a **Card** is there for actions on the **Card** in the form of buttons.
+This is where the call to action Button would live for example.
 On forms this can also be used to show additional information to the user, eg All fields are required.
     icon: file_invoice
   - title: Code
     hook: code